 See how much federal aid grad students receive in How America Pays for Graduate School.

-After you submit your FAFSA, you’ll receive your financial aid package from every school to which you’ve been accepted.
+After you submit your FAFSA, you’ll receive your financial aid award letters from every school to which you’ve been accepted.
 Financial aid letters may not look alike, but they contain the same information: the cost of attendance and the amount of financial aid you’re eligible for from all sources.

-The graduate schools to which you were accepted develop your financial aid package by taking the information you supplied on your FAFSA and factoring in elements like the estimated cost of attendance (COA) at the school, and your financial situation.
+The graduate schools to which you were accepted develop your financial aid package by starting with the information you gave on your FAFSA.
+Then they factor in elements like the school’s estimated cost of attendance (COA) and your financial situation.

-When you evaluate your graduate school financial aid package, be sure to separate the free money that you don’t have to pay back—scholarships, grants, fellowships, and work-study—from federal loans, which you’ll have to pay back with interest.
+When it’s time for you to evaluate your graduate school financial aid package, be sure to separate the "free" money that you don’t have to pay back—scholarships, grants, and fellowships—from federal loans, which you’ll have to pay back with interest.

 Cost of attendance and financial aid

 COA is a number that schools use to develop your graduate school financial aid package.
 It’s an estimate of how much a year of graduate school will cost—including tuition and fees, room and board, books and supplies, and personal expenses, including transportation.
-Starting with the COA, the school subtracts your estimated family contribution and any scholarships you’ve received before applying the formula for financial aid.
+Starting with the COA, the school subtracts your Estimated Family Contribution (EFC) and any scholarships you’ve received before applying the formula for financial aid.